carlsednaoui/add-to-calendar-buttons/README.md

 ## Example

-    var createCalendar = getAddToCalendar();
     var myCalendar = createCalendar({
       options: {
         class: 'my-class',

         // You need to pass an ID.
 If you don't, one will be generated for you.
         id: 'my-id'
       },
       data: {
         // Event title
-        title: 'Billiard And Drinks',
+        title: 'Get on the front page of HN',

         // Event start date
         start: new Date('June 15, 2013 19:00'),

         // Event duration (IN MINUTES)
         duration: 120,

         // You can also choose to set an end time.
         // If an end time is set, this will take precedence over duration.
         end: new Date('June 15, 2013 23:00'),

         // Event Address
-        address: '714 Moon Street, New York',
+        address: 'The internet',

         // Event Description
-        description: 'Get together with coworkers and shoot some pool.'
+        description: 'Get on the front page of HN, then prepare for world domination.'
       }
     });